animo/easy-ssi/README.md

 ### Pre-proposed

 The project started internally and grew to a public space.
-Beneath is the current list of 'pre-proposed' ideas we'd like to work out.
+Beneath is the current list of 'pre-proposed' ideas we'd like to iterate on to create well thought out proposals.

 Transport plugins
 - HTTP